 Any inquiry concerning manuscript submission should be directed to editorial Office: firstname.lastname@example.org

 Osong Public Health and Research Perspectives publish editorials, original articles, review articles, brief reports, correspondence and book reviews.

 Editorials provide invited perspective on an area of Osong Public Health and Research Perspectives , dealing with very active fields of research, current interests, fresh insights and debates.
 An abstract is not required and a brief unstructured text should be prepared.
 Although editorials are normally invited or written by an Editor, unsolicited editorials may be submitted.

 Original articles are papers containing results of basic and clinical investigations, which are sufficiently well documented to be acceptable to critical readers.

-Section headings should be written in the following format: title page; abstract and keywords; introduction; materials and methods; results; discussion; conclusions (if any); acknowledgements; references; and tables and figures.
+Section headings should be written in the following format: title page; abstract and keywords; introduction; materials and methods; results; discussion; conclusion (if any); acknowledgments; references; and tables and figures.

 The Introduction should provide concise yet sufficient back ground information about the study to provide the readers with better understanding of the study, avoiding a detailed literature survey or a summary of the results.

 Materials and methods should contain detailed procedure of the experiment including investigation period, methods of subject selection, and information on subjects such as age, gender, and other significant features, in order to enable the experiment to be repeated.
 The procedure which has been already published or standardized shall be described only briefly using literature citations.
 Clinical trials or experiments involving laboratory animals or pathogens must elaborate animal care and use and experimental protocols, in addition to mentioning the approval from the relevant committees.
 The sources of special equipment and chemicals must be stated with the name and location of the manufacturer (city and country).
 All statistical procedures used in the study and criteria for determining significance levels must be described.